UNCLASSIFIED (U)

 (g) Transportation to and from home country: The contract must state that the employer will pay for the transportation of the personal domestic worker to and from post, unless the worker decides to stay at post and can do so legally.
 These costs may not be deducted from the worker’s salary.
 However, the employer is not responsible for any travel that the domestic worker takes on their own while at post.

-(i) Submit to the Management Officer or his/her designee a signed declaration indicating that the sponsoring employee has a written contract with the personal domestic worker that meets the standards of 3 FAM 4128, local labor law, and any applicable post policy (see 3 FAM4128.5 for a sample declaration).
+(i) Submit to the Management Officer or the Management Officer's designee a signed declaration indicating that the sponsoring employee has a written contract with the personal domestic worker that meets the standards of 3 FAM 4128, local labor law, and any applicable post policy (see 3 FAM4128.5 for a sample declaration).
 The declaration must be submitted before the mission provides assistance in obtaining a visa for the personal domestic worker or the mission otherwise assists the personal domestic worker in coming to or remaining at post.
 Post management may also require submission of the written contract before requesting a personal domestic worker’s visa.

 (j) Maintain contemporaneous records of payment during the assignment.
 Employees are encouraged to keep those records for 5 years after the termination of employment, regardless of whether payment is made via electronic transfer, by check, or in cash.
 Payment records must indicate the date of payment and amount paid.
 If payment is made by cash, these records must make clear to both the employer and the personal domestic worker that payment was made and received on said date.